BTIG Maintains Intuitive Surgical (ISRG) Buy Recommendation

 What are Other Shareholders Doing?

-RMEAX - Aspiriant Risk-Managed Equity Allocation Fund Advisor Shares holds 5K shares representing 0.00% ownership of the company.
+Nuveen Asset Management holds 3,320K shares representing 0.95% ownership of the company.
+In it's prior filing, the firm reported owning 3,361K shares, representing a decrease of 1.23%.
+The firm increased its portfolio allocation in ISRG by 33.80% over the last quarter.

-GSEQX - Goldman Sachs Multi-Manager Global Equity Fund Class R6 Shares holds 7K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 5K shares, representing an increase of 27.15%.
-The firm decreased its portfolio allocation in ISRG by 2.82% over the last quarter.
+Northwestern Mutual Wealth Management holds 20K shares representing 0.01% ownership of the company.
+In it's prior filing, the firm reported owning 22K shares, representing a decrease of 7.32%.
+The firm increased its portfolio allocation in ISRG by 14.46% over the last quarter.

-Andra AP-fonden holds 10K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 13K shares, representing a decrease of 22.12%.
-The firm decreased its portfolio allocation in ISRG by 99.89% over the last quarter.
+CSIFX - Calvert Balanced Fund holds 30K shares representing 0.01% ownership of the company.
+In it's prior filing, the firm reported owning 32K shares, representing a decrease of 8.75%.
+The firm increased its portfolio allocation in ISRG by 25.86% over the last quarter.

-Commonwealth Equity Services holds 54K shares representing 0.02% ownership of the company.
-In it's prior filing, the firm reported owning 55K shares, representing a decrease of 1.74%.
-The firm decreased its portfolio allocation in ISRG by 99.87% over the last quarter.
+EQ ADVISORS TRUST - EQ holds 11K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 10K shares, representing an increase of 7.18%.
+The firm increased its portfolio allocation in ISRG by 37.86% over the last quarter.

-FZILX - Fidelity ZERO International Index Fund holds 116K shares representing 0.03% ownership of the company.
-In it's prior filing, the firm reported owning 113K shares, representing an increase of 2.63%.
-The firm decreased its portfolio allocation in ISRG by 5.90% over the last quarter.
+Advanced Series Trust - Ast Balanced Asset Allocation Portfolio holds 13K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 10K shares, representing an increase of 21.14%.
+The firm increased its portfolio allocation in ISRG by 22.22% over the last quarter.

 What is the Fund Sentiment?